National Park Djerdap

-Kopaonik, the largest mountain range in Serbia, extends for 80 km, and has a width of around 40 km in the middle.
-The range of mountains in the area, wooded slopes and picturesque valleys, rivers and streams, are all home to many species of protected flora and fauna.
+Kopaonik, the largest mountain range in Serbia, extends for 80 km and has a width of around 40 km in the middle.
+The range of mountains in the area, wooded slopes, and picturesque valleys, rivers, and streams, are all home to many species of protected flora and fauna.
 Due to its valuable ecosystem, Kopaonik became a national park in 1981.
-Kopaonik lends itself to active relaxation throughout the year and is the largest and best-known Serbian ski centre.
+Kopaonik lends itself to active relaxation throughout the year and is the largest and best-known Serbian ski center.
 The mountain is especially beautiful for its distinctive landscape of dense coniferous forests.

 National Park Tara

 Located in Western Serbia, Mountain Tara is part of the Dinaric Alps and its slopes are clad in dense forests with numerous high-altitude clearings and meadows, steep cliffs, deep ravines, and many karsts, or limestone caves.
 Mountain Tara was declared a National park in 1981.
 Besides being proclaimed as prime Butterfly Area, the park has numerous archaeological sites and monuments dating from the Neolithic period to modern times.
 Most important are the Račа Monastery, оne of the most important centers of Serbian medieval literacy, and the necropolis with tombstones in Rastiste and Perucac, which are nominated for UNESCO World Heritage List.